 - Keep the plant well walked in for the coming weeks, especially after windy conditions.

 If planted in dry weather, red robin hedges should be watered regularly to ensure growth.
 Annual pruning and trimming of the hedges encourages growth and a bushy hedge.
 You can view how to prune your Photinia Red Robin Hedging plant Here.
 Regular feeding is also required to ensure strong healthy plants.
 We recommend using an organic chicken manure pellet that can be mixed into the soil when planting or added to the base of the plants throughout the year.

 Type: Moderately fast Growing

-Soil: nutrient rich moist soil
+Soil: nutrient-rich moist soil

 Status: Hardy in cold weather,